- This post contains affiliate links. Read more here.

 Potty pads are also great for dogs who are older, sick or disabled, for puppies who have yet to be vaccinated, and for owners who work long hours.

 The Bottom Line

-Remember: dogs can go outside, and it’s important to offer your dog exercise and daily walks.
+Remember: the potty pad is meant to be a step in the potty training journey, not the destination. it’s important to offer your dog exercise and daily walks.
 If you work long hours, enlist help from a trusted pet sitter or dog walker.
 Weaning your dog off the potty pad, and teaching her to go outside, is ultimately preferable.